 The benefits of sunscreen

 Sunscreen is one of the most effective ways of reducing exposure to ultraviolet (UV) radiation, the main cause of skin cancer.
-It has been proven to reduce the risks of melanoma1, squamous cell carcinoma2, and solar keratoses3.
-It has also been shown to reduce visible signs of skin ageing4.

 How does sunscreen work?

 Sun damage and skin cancer are caused by ultraviolet radiation in sunlight damaging DNA in the genes of skin cells.
 Sunscreens help prevent UV from reaching the genes, either by absorbing or reflecting UV radiation.

 Physical sunscreens create a barrier on top of the skin which UV radiation cannot easily penetrate — it reflects off the skin.
 The active ingredients are usually zinc or titanium (Hanrahan 2012).